Applied AI

 Observability, testing, and reliability

-Operational reliability underpins confidence in agentic reconstruction.
+Operational reliability underpins confidence.
 Emphasize:

 Tooling and platform considerations

-Practical tooling should provide a coherent platform for building, deploying, and operating agentic workflows.
+Tooling should provide a coherent platform for building, deploying, and operating agentic workflows.
 Consider:

 Operational governance and change management

-Modernizing incident reconstruction requires governance disciplines that persist beyond initial deployments.
+Modernizing reconstruction requires governance that scales.
 Implement:

 Strategic Perspective